Welcome back (or Welcome To) Manly Selective Campus for what, we’re sure, will be a fantastic 2016.

 Meetings Term 2: Wednesday May 11th / Wednesday June 15th

-All families are encouraged to complete the Year Lists on the website Year Lists at MSC.
+All families are encouraged to complete the Year Lists here.
 This allows you to share your contact details (student name, address, contact phone numbers) with other parents in the year – a very useful thing for organising car pooling as well as social activities.

 We hope all students and families are feeling settled at MSC and look forward to seeing you at upcoming events